megdna/pond/assets/css/style.md

 layout: post
 permalink: /style
 title: "Style Demo"
+description: This is a demonstration of the elements in CSS.
 sitemap: false
 ---
-This is a demonstration of the elements in CSS.

 <h3 id="nav">Navigation <a class="anchor" href="#nav">#</a></h3>

 This is the main `nav` with arrows.